 It’s not just a case, however, of sticking a mobile-responsive site up and then sitting back to watch your conversion stats go through the roof.

 Many of the other pointers in this list also need to be applied.
 Simplicity, clarity, direct calls to action - they all need to be included in a way that fits with a good mobile design.

-Just take a look at the data below about the (continued) increase in mobile usage around the world.
-If you’re not already taking advantage of the opportunity that it provides then you could really be missing out.
+Just look at the data below about the (continued) increase in mobile usage around the world.
+If you’re not already taking advantage of the opportunity it provides, you could really miss out.

 When’s the right time for you to start split testing?